 This glossary provides further details about many of the commonly found terms used in Click & Drop.

+A batch is a group of orders.
 You can select multiple orders with common attributes and process them as a batch.
 This allows you to apply the same action to multiple orders at once, saving you time while processing.

 A carrier is a company or organisation that provides a shipping service e.g. Royal Mail.